Fade your scars with a little help from your friends at LJCSC

 - There are people that have a hereditary or family tendency to heal poorly and develop what is called a hypertrophic scar or keloid.
-These scars become very red, swollen, tender and may even worsen with time instead of healing.
+Keloid scars can become very red, swollen, tender and may even worsen with time instead of healing.

-- Scars can take a while to fade and soften, and some will naturally become near invisible.
-Your genes, lifestyle habits, nature of wound, and subsequent wound care can all impact how well scars heal.
+- Scars can take awhile to fade and soften, and in many cases will naturally become near invisible.
+Your genes, lifestyle habits, what caused the scar (i.e., a complex wound, surgery, or acne), and subsequent care can all impact how well scars heal.

 - There are three main types of scars: normal scars (flat, slightly discolored), hypertrophic scars (slightly raised and discolored), and keloid scars (very overgrown, often larger than original injury).